-Carolyn told me, “All the vaccines that we are offering are good and offer a certain level of immune response.
+Carolyn told me, “All the vaccines that we are offering are good and offer a certain level of the immune response.
 Both Moderna and Pfizer show 94% to 95% immunity after two weeks after your booster shot, and that's one of the highest levels of immunity in a vaccine”

 My experience at the UCHealth vaccine clinic was that it was fast, easy and painless.
-Even on assignment and taking video of the process, I was in and out in less than 30 minutes, which included waiting 15 minutes after observation to ensure I didn’t have any side effects.
+Even on assignment and taking a video of the process, I was in and out in less than 30 minutes, which included waiting 15 minutes after observation to ensure I didn’t have any side effects.

-My left arm was a little sore the next day, much like I have experienced after a tetanus shot, but that was the only side effect I experienced.
+My left arm was a little sore the next day, much like I experienced after a tetanus shot, but that was the only side effect I experienced.
 I am scheduled for my second dose and look forward to completing the process of doing what I feel is my part in helping my community along toward herd immunity.